Dark-siren Cosmology with Decihertz Gravitational-wave Detectors: Conclusion and discussion

-Note that in our work, we have assumed that the host galaxy of the \ac{GW} event can always be found in our simulated galaxy catalog.
-But for realistic cosmological parameter estimations, galaxy catalogs can be incomplete due to the selection effects like the Malmquist bias \cite{1922MeLuF.100....1M}.
-The lack of real galaxy in the error box can lead to a bias in our estimation of the cosmological parameters.
-This means that our results in Table \ref{tab:Constraints for cosmological parameter by DO-Optimal and DECIGO} might be optimistic.
-To eliminate such a selection bias, several works have derived a correction term into the Bayesian framework \citep[][]{LIGOScientific:2017adf,Zhu:2021aat,Chen:2017rfc,Mandel:2018mve}.
+Note that for realistic cosmological parameter estimations, galaxy catalogs would be incomplete due to the \ac{EM} selection effects like the Malmquist bias \cite{1922MeLuF.100....1M}.
+Thus, in our work, we discuss the effect of Malmquist bias on the constraints of the cosmological parameters using \ac{DECIGO}.
+We find that even taking into account the Malmquist bias, there are also many best-localized \ac{GW} events and high-accuracy constraints on cosmological parameters.
+Moreover, several works have derived a correction term into the Bayesian framework to eliminate such a selection bias \citep[][]{LIGOScientific:2017adf,Zhu:2021aat,Chen:2017rfc,Mandel:2018mve}.
+Therefore, our results in this paper can still be used to provide meaningful references and helpful inputs for upcoming space-borne decihertz \ac{GW} projects.
 In addition, the incompleteness of the galaxy catalog can be compensated by the \ac{GW}-triggered deeper field galaxy surveys \citep[][]{Bartos:2014spa,Chen:2015nlv,Klingler:2019fbl}.
 Moreover, one of the solutions to the lack of redshift information is to increase the \ac{EM} follow-up observation.
 Several works have been devoted to the best searching strategy with ground-based \ac{GW} observatories \citep[][]{Gehrels:2015uga,Rosswog:2016dhy,Cowperthwaite:2018gmx,Liu:2020bgc} and the early warnings of \ac{EM} follow-up observations from decihertz \ac{GW} observatories \citep{Kang:2022nmz, Liu:2022mcd}.
 We will investigate these effects in the future.
 Finally, we have only considered circular orbits for \ac{SBBH}s.
-Since the eccentricity can provide more astrophysical information \citep[][]{Liu:2019jpg,Gerosa:2019dbe,Zhang:2019puc,Nishizawa:2016jji,Chen:2017gfm}, it is worth investigating whether the \ac{SBBH} system with eccentricity will impact the estimation of the cosmological parameters \citep{Zhu:2021bpp}.
+Since the eccentricity can provide more astrophysical information \citep[][]{Chen:2017gfm,Liu:2019jpg,Gerosa:2019dbe,Zhang:2019puc,Nishizawa:2016jji}, it is worth investigating whether the \ac{SBBH} system with eccentricity will impact the estimation of the cosmological parameters \citep{Zhu:2021bpp}.